[Image courtesy of McGill University and facultyfocus.com]

 If you drop out during the meeting you should see the green “Join Call” button which will add you back in.

 How the meetings work, the role of asking questions with Perseverance & Patience

 ULT meetings are to study the original Theosophical teachings so we ask you to keep on topic and be mindful of this aim of the ULT’s work.

-Be mindful and stay focused; it will slowly become easier to follow the lines of thought that the texts provide.
-To study with calmness – and also with patience – creates a sense of purpose and unity.
+Be mindful and stay focused and it will become easier to follow the lines of thought the texts provides.
+To study with calmness and diligence creates a sense of purpose and unity.

-A friendly but impersonal sense of non-separateness will help open one’s perceptions to the higher metaphysical truths that we try to bring to life in the meetings and afterwards by applying the ideas in daily living.
+An attitude of friendly but impersonal ‘non-separateness’ helps open one’s perceptions to the higher metaphysical truths that we try to bring to life in the meetings and then afterwards by applying the ideas in daily life.

 Thank you for your interest in Theosophy, we wish you many enjoyable hours of fruitful meetings.

-You may also wish to read the note on the aim of the meetings below.
+You may also wish to read about the aim of the meetings below.

 ~ ~ ~